developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 One of the main reasons code reviews are tough to deal with is the efforts required to spin up the application as proposed in the pull request.
-Any of the modern day applications today depends on many services and dependencies, e.g., databases, caches, queues, etc.
+Any of the modern day applications today depend on many services, e.g., databases, caches, queues, etc.

 Not only that it is not easy to set up all these dependencies right out of the box, the communication between the application and these services is often a